AlexisAuriac/Web-Security-CTF/README.md

 ## What it is

-It asks for an input, the input goes through this function:
+It asks for an input, it goes through this function:
 ```js
 function validate() {
 	var flag = "K@UC,bswslubr.wohp.dibokdmdb";